getify/asynquence/contrib/README.md

 In the browser, include the `contrib.js` file along with the *asynquence* library file (`asq.js`).
 Doing so automatically extends the API with the plugins.

-In node.js, you install the `asynquence-contrib` package alongside the `asynquence` package. **Note:** The *asynquence-contrib* package will return the ASQ for you, so you technically only need to this if using both:
+In node.js, you install the `asynquence-contrib` package alongside the `asynquence` package. **Note:** The *asynquence-contrib* package will return the *asynquence* instance for you, so you technically only need this if using both:

 ```js
 // Note: requiring "asynquence" not strictly needed here,